-The minimoog V will next be installed as a standalone application.
-The following stage will let you choose to install the minimoog V as a plug-in.
-To do this, choose the protocol(s) that you wish to use (VST, RTAS or DXi).
-For more information on these protocols, go to chapter 8.
+The Minimoog-V will be installed as a standalone application.
+The following stage will let you choose to install the Minimoog-V as a plug-in.
+To do this, choose the protocol(s) that you wish to use (VST or RTAS).
+For more information on these protocols, go to Chapter 8.